Find Affordable College Courses

 Read More…

-Georgia Institute of Technology - Main Campus ranked #6 on this year’s Most Popular Foreign Languages & Linguistics Bachelor’s Degree Schools in Georgia list.
-Georgia Tech is a fairly large public school located in the city of Atlanta.
+Georgia Institute of Technology - Main Campus did quite well in this year’s ranking of the most popular places for foreign languages and linguistics students to get a bachelor’s degree.
+It came in at #6 on the list.
+Georgia Tech is a fairly large public school located in the large city of Atlanta.

 Of the 32 students majoring in foreign languages and linguistics at Georgia Tech, 34% are male and 66% are female.